eklavyamirani/bookmarks-manager/README.md

 15. all created dates are showing up as Invalid Date
 16. when the content is long, the title and the buttons run out of bounds of the component to the right
 17. add all my prompts to the readme.md under the ```## prompts used``` section.
+18. Now let's add support for MCP (model context protocol) so I can use an MCP client for the bookmarks manager.
+19. @agent Continue: "Continue to iterate?"
+20. Please continue
+21. When I use the mcp server on the mcp client (vscode) using the url as http://localhost:5000/mcp/tasks I don't see any tools being discovered.
+22. @agent Continue: "Continue to iterate?"
+23. Please continue

 ## Setup instructions
 1. Setup the postgres config in .devcontainer/.postgres.env (copy the sample, rename it to .postgres.env and fill in the values)